Orlando Engelaar: PSV Eindhoven

 On 22 June 2009, Engelaar returned to Netherlands by joining PSV for undisclosed fee on a four-year deal.
 Upon being presented at the club, he cited returning to Netherlands to keep his international status alive, so his desire to play in the FIFA World Cup the following year.
 Engelaar was given a number eighteen shirt ahead of the new season.

 He made his debut for the club, starting the whole game, in a 1–0 win against Cherno More in the first leg of the UEFA Europa League third round.
 In the return leg, Engelaar played 45 minutes before being substituted at half time, as PSV Eindhoven won 1–0 to advance to the next round.
 However, he suffered a knee injury during the match and was sidelined for weeks.
-It wasn't until on 23 August 2009 when Engelaar returned to the first team from injury, coming on as a 57th-minute substitute, in a 3–1 win against NAC Breda.
+On 23 August 2009, Engelaar returned to the first team from injury, coming on as a 57th-minute substitute, in a 3–1 win against NAC Breda.
 Four days later on 27 August 2009 against Bnei Yehuda Tel Aviv in the second leg of the UEFA Europa League play–off round, he came on as a second half substitute, and helped the club win 1–0 to qualify for the group stage.
 Following his return from injury, Engelaar became a first team regular for PSV Eindhoven, playing in the midfield position.
 He then provided four consecutive assists in four matches between 8 November 2009 and 3 December 2009 against ADO Den Haag, Heracles, Sparta Rotterdam and Sparta Prague.
 However, Engelaar suffered a left Achilles tendon injury and had a successful operation that saw him out for a month.
 After returning to training in late–January, he returned to the starting line–up against FC Utrecht on 3 February 2010 and scored his first goal for the club, in a 2–1 win.
 A month later on 6 March 2010, Engelaar scored his second goal for PSV Eindhoven, in a 2–1 loss against NAC Breda.
 Following his return from injury, he continued to regain his first team place for the rest of the 2009–10 season.
 Despite being sidelined on five occasions throughout the 2009–10 season, Engelaar went on to make thirty–nine appearances and scoring two times in all competitions.